A few years ago, most Star Wars fans had probably only heard of Ahsoka Tano.

 “Ahsoka” by EK Johnston

 “Ahsoka” (2016) by EK Johnston is an enjoyable read for fans of the character.
-It can hardly be described as the most eventful book, but if you’re looking for more insight into Ahsoka’s character and her grief in the years that immediately follow the Clone Wars, look no further.
+It can hardly be described as the most eventful book, but if you’re looking for more insight into Ahsoka’s character and her grief in the years that follow the tragic Clone Wars, look no further.

 Related: ‘Ahsoka’ Just Opened up ‘Star Wars’ Extended Universe